SecureStrux/Guides/README.md

 ---

 #### Create the Directory Structure
 By default, PhotonOS stores the [public keys](https://www.ssh.com/academy/ssh/authorized-key) used to grant login access in the `.ssh/authorized_keys` file.
-To prepare for key creation, you first need to create the appropriate directory structure:
+To prepare for key creation, you first need to create the `.ssh` directory:
 1. Change your location to the scanning account user's home directory:
      ```Bash
     #This command will change the directory location to the nessus-scan accounts home directory.
 Change name of the account, if necessary.